ayydany/ayydany.github.io/source/about/index.md

 date: 2022-07-08 21:04:53
 ---

-I'm Daniel!
-Also known as either **ayydany** or **DanyBoss**.
+Olá!
+(Hey!), I'm Daniel!
+Also known as either **ayydany** or **DanyBoss** online.

-I'm from Portugal the land of the old castles and a wonderful egg-tart.
+I'm a geek from Portugal the land known for Port wine and the wonderful custard tarts.
+It is a chill place.

-## TL;DR
+## TL; DR;

-- On a more professional side my passion lies with Backend & integration services 😄
+- Professionally, I'd say my passion lies mostly with backend services but currently have been trying some frontend technologies, like vue.js 😄
-- On a more lifestyle side, I'm big into healthy eating, IF, and calisthenics 💪
+- I'm big into healthy eating, intermittent fasting and calisthenics 💪
-- On a more hobby side, mostly split by some gaming, loads of music, friends and visiting all sort of new places 🏓
+- My free time is mostly split by some gaming, listening to music, friends/girlfriend and visiting all sort of new places 🏓

 **That's a wrap folks!**